"Hamburg’s music is a combination of intense lyricism, exuberant dance and instrumental finesse.

 Jeff Hamburg, born in 1956 in Philadelphia, is a successful composer based in the Netherlands since 1978.
 His compositions range from chamber music, vocal, and orchestral to opera and music theater.
 Performances of his music in recent years include premieres in the Concertgebouw of Amsterdam to BBC recordings to commissions for Australian Orchestras.

-In the beginning of 2008 he was elected chaiman of the board of Geneco, the Dutch composer's union.
-He is also a board member of the performing rights organization of the Netherlands, BUMA/STEMRA.
+In the beginning of 2008 he was elected chaiman of the board of Geneco, the Dutch composer's union and served until 2015.

 Hamburg lives in Amsterdam.
 He plays for the oldest chess club in the Netherlands, VAS.